How realistic is regime change in Iran? How and when Can it happen?

 MG Paul Vallely, US Army (Ret)

-We have a President and Secretary of State, Mike Pompeo who are committed to regime change in Tehran, Iran sooner rather than later!
+We have a President and Secretary of State, Donald Trump and Mike Pompeo who are committed to regime change in Tehran, Iran, sooner rather than later!

-If many of the preconditions for regime change are in place, is the time right in the near future?
-To this the answer is yes, if, a realistic strategy and foreign policy is developed.
+If any of the preconditions for regime change are in place, is the time right in the near future?
+To this, the answer is yes, if, a realistic strategy and foreign policy are developed.
 And it will certainly require a well-organized and funded coalition that can draw from all supporters inside and outside of Iran for a new, free democratic Iran.

-The fall in value of the Iranian currency—despite rising oil revenues—and the massive increase in the rate of unemployment over the past decade signal an economic crisis already heralded by double-digit inflation.
+In addition, the fall in the value of the Iranian currency—despite rising oil revenues—and the massive increase in the rate of unemployment over the past decade signal an economic crisis already heralded by double-digit inflation.
 In some cases, the government has been unable to pay its employees—including over 600,000 teachers—on time.
 We understand that there is a great transfer of money out of Iran, much of it coming to the US and other countries.
 Money laundering in South America has been validated.
 So, the question is, “What is happening in Iran?
 At the start of the new Iranian year, it was having difficulty financing over half of its projects, forcing hundreds of private contractors into bankruptcy.
-Meanwhile, fear of an international crisis over the nuclear issue, and the possibility of new sanctions imposed by the U.S., have put a damper on the economy’s
+Meanwhile, fear of an international crisis over the nuclear issue, and the possibility of new sanctions imposed by the U.S. have put a damper on the Iranian economy.

 Why does the Islamic Republic behave as it does?
 The answer is that, as the spearhead of a revolutionary cause, it can do no other.
 The Islamic Republic is unlike any of the regimes in its environment, or indeed anywhere in the world.
 Either it will become like them—i.e., a nation-state—or it will force them to become like itself.
 As a normal nation-state, Iran would have few major problems with its neighbors or with others.
 As the embodiment of the Islamic Revolution, it is genetically programmed to clash not only with those of its neighbors who do not wish to emulate its political system but also with other powers as Iran continues as a threat to regional stability and world peace.